 Users want payments to be rapid, trackable, and predictable in today's market, but there are still numerous areas of friction in cross-border payments that may diminish efficiency and negatively affect the customer experience.
-At this stage, frictions can be reduced using AML Transaction Monitoring.
+At this stage, friction can be reduced using AML Transaction Monitoring.

 Cross-Border Payment Categories